Professors Chang, Jovanovic, Koretsky, McGuireI, Rorrer, SempriniI, Wildenschild, Wood

 Graduate Areas of Concentration

-The School of Chemical, Biological, and Environmental Engineering (CBEE) offers three engineering undergraduate programs, each separately accredited by the Accreditation Board for Engineering and Technology (ABET): Chemical Engineering (CHE), Bioengineering (BIOE), and Environmental Engineering (ENVE).
+The School of Chemical, Biological, and Environmental Engineering (CBEE) offers three engineering undergraduate programs, each separately accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+Chemical Engineering (CHE), Bioengineering (BIOE), and Environmental Engineering (ENVE).
 The goals of the CBEE undergraduate program are consistent with the mission and goals of the College of Engineering, and focus on creating work- and leadership-ready graduates who will be successful in professional careers as a chemical engineer, bioengineer, or environmental engineer in the private or public sectors, including industry, government, and consulting, as well as for continued graduate study in the same or closely related fields.

 Chemical engineering (CHE) is the engineering discipline that focuses on the science and engineering of processes to convert raw materials into valued chemicals and products on a manufacturing scale.